 Number of sites that have formal agreements with indigenous communities*

-* We have formal agreements with indigenous communities in jurisdictions where required by law.
-In areas where common or standardized frameworks do not currently exist, we work with indigenous communities and other key stakeholders to determine the best approach.
-If that translates into working together to reach a formal agreement with them, then we will do so.
+* We have formal agreements with indigenous communities in certain jurisdictions.
+In areas where common or standardized frameworks do not currently exist, we work with indigenous communities and other key stakeholders to determine the best approach, which may translate into reaching a formal agreement.

-At the regional level in Australia, Newmont will partner in 2017 with Reconciliation Australia, an NGO, to develop a Reconciliation Action Plan, which will allow us to be formally recognized with a certificate for our ongoing commitment to aboriginal inclusion and diversity.
+- In Australia, Newmont partnered with Reconciliation Australia, an NGO, to develop a reconciliation action plan (RAP), which will allow us to be formally recognized for our ongoing commitment to aboriginal inclusion and diversity.
+Workshops were held at our Boddington, KCGM and Tanami operations, and a group was established to finalize the RAP, which will be launched in 2018.